kyma-project/telemetry-manager/docs/user/03-traces.md

 Telemetry Manager continuously watches the Secret referenced with the **secretKeyRef** construct.
 You can update the Secret’s values, and Telemetry Manager detects the changes and applies the new Secret to the setup.
 If you use a Secret owned by the [SAP BTP Service Operator](https://github.com/SAP/sap-btp-service-operator), you can configure an automated rotation using a `credentialsRotationPolicy` with a specific `rotationFrequency` and don’t have to intervene manually.

-### Result
+### Step 5: Deploy the Pipeline

-To activate and verify the constructed TracePipeline, follow these steps:
+To activate the constructed TracePipeline, follow these steps:
 1. Place the snippet in a file named for example `tracepipeline.yaml`.
-2. To activate the instance, apply the resource file in your cluster:
+2. Apply the resource file in your cluster:
     ```bash
     kubectl apply -f tracepipeline.yaml
     ```

+### Result

-3. Check that the status of the TracePipeline in your cluster is `Ready`:
+You activated a TracePipeline and traces start streaming to your backend.
+To verify that the pipeline is running, verify that the status of the LogPipeline in your cluster is `Ready`:
     ```bash
     kubectl get tracepipeline
     NAME              STATUS    AGE